 - Don’t eat too much soy – compounds in soy can affect hormone levels and the endocrine system

 - Cut down on gluten or cut out, it is hard to digest, affects the microbiome and enhances gut permeability

 - Cut down/out sugar – weight gain, heart disease, diabetes, feeds bad bacteria, cause digestive issues

 - Take time out every day for just you

-- Limit the amount of toxins used in the house, they can affect your microbiome, instead use, Bi-Carb Soda, Borax, Vinegar, Eucalyptus Oil, Essential Oils do just as good a job without harming you
+- Limit the amount of toxins used in the house, they can affect your microbiome, instead use, Bi-Carb Soda, Borax, Vinegar, Eucalyptus Oil, Essential Oils to do just as good a job without harming you

-Just remember take it one step at a time and through loving your gut both your brain and your body will say thank you!!
+Just remember to take it one step at a time and through loving your gut both your brain and your body will say thank you!!

 References: Love Your Gut, Sally Joseph; Brain Maker, Dr David Perlmutter; Gut Secrets, Peter Dingle; Gut Health Seminars by HMRI, Gut Warriors, CK Health; http://www.healthline.com;